 Get together with family and friends to celebrate Thanksgiving with tropical flavors and traditions in Hawaii.
-From pre-Thanksgiving drinks to post-Thanksgiving shopping, we've got you covered for your ultimate festivities on Nov.
-23. Dig into freshly-prepared food made from locally sourced ingredients and your Thanksgiving feast will be even more delicious.
+From pre-Thanksgiving drinks to post-Thanksgiving shopping, we've got you covered for your ultimate 2023 festivity guide.
+Dig into freshly-prepared food from locally sourced ingredients, and your Thanksgiving feast will be even more scrumptious.

 This hip restaurant, cocktail bar, and lunch market provides guests with a modern drink and meal in an industrial atmosphere.
-Drinks and food both use local ingredients and the signature cocktails were created by the owner and his excellent team of bartenders.
-The cocktails are as unique as they come, with one of the many options being Pele's Morning Brew, which consists of Bulleit bourbon, lilikoi, lime, pineapple, coffee, triple coconut foam, and more.
+Drinks and food use local ingredients, and the signature cocktails were created by the owner and his excellent team of bartenders.
+The cocktails are as creative as they come, with one of the many options being Pele's Morning Brew, which consists of Bulleit bourbon, lilikoi, lime, pineapple, coffee, triple coconut foam, and more.

-Ted's Bakery has 20 pie flavors on offer, with favorites such as chocolate cream pie, macadamia nut cream pie, and blueberry cream pie that are sure to be a hit at your Thanksgiving table.
-Welcome the flavors of Hawaii into your home by purchasing a more unique pie such as lilikoi cheese pie, strawberry haupia pie, or pumpkin haupia pie.
-Ted's also sells a variety of cakes and pastries if you'd like to offer guests a tantalizing spread of sweets.
+Ted's Bakery has 20 pie flavors on offer, with favorites such as chocolate cream pie, macadamia nut cream pie, and blueberry cream pie that will surely be a hit at your Thanksgiving table.
+Welcome the flavors of Hawaii into your home by purchasing an exceptional pie such as lilikoi cheese pie, strawberry haupia pie, or pumpkin haupia pie.
+Ted's also sells a variety of cakes and pastries if you'd like to offer guests a tempting spread of sweets.

 Located in the Shops at Kukui'ula, the Halele'a Gallery is the ideal shop for purchasing gifts for loved ones into art and unique jewelry.
 The Halele'a Gallery sells handcrafted jewelry, fashion, and fine art created by Hawaiian artists and designers.
 Support these local artists this Black Friday.

-NCAA Division II and Division III schools will play in a weekend tournament from November 22 until November 25.
-Visiting and local basketball college teams will be playing at Moanalua High School, with games taking place on Wednesday, Friday, and Saturday.
-This great event is definitely one that all basketball lovers should attend.
+NCAA Division II and Division III schools will play in a weekend tournament from November 24 until November 26.
+Visiting and local basketball college teams will play at Hawaii Pacific University Shark Tank.
+This great event is one that all basketball lovers should attend.